 Waking up on Wednesday morning and seeing the closeness of the race was an oh shit moment.
 But by Wednesday evening, UK time, there was excitement as a different picture emerged, and by Thursday things were looking dicey for Trump.
-The glee turned swiftly to impatience.
-An election happens incredibly quickly in the UK.
-The whole process, including the campaign, takes less than a month and the time between casting your vote and having a new government can be less than 24 hours.
+Glee turned swiftly to impatience.
+A UK election, including the campaign, takes less than a month and the time between casting your vote and having a new government can be less than 24 hours.
 To us, the US election seems to have been going on forever.

-The map hasn’t changed much in two days, but there is calm today.
-The process needs to reach conclusion, but result is virtually inevitable.
+The map hasn’t changed much in two days now.
+The process needs to reach conclusion, but the result is now virtually inevitable.
 Democracy is exhorting its will, state by state, box by box, vote by vote.

 I check the polls twice a day.
 It should calm my nerves, but recent events have proven that nothing is inevitable and that polls are only fleetingly reassuring.

 UK politics is inextricably linked to that of the US, perhaps even more so now that we’ve left the EU.
 America is our largest and most powerful ally, so where they go, we usually follow.
 We share the big things: language, culture, democracy & love of McDonald’s — but are perplexed by the guns, the crazy health care system, intense evangelicals and FOX News.
 We accept these as American foibles.
 It’s not like we don’t have our own problems.
 Even so, the Trump presidency has been intensely worrying for many in the UK.
 Deep down, we worry that it might happen to us.